mercadopago/devsite-docs/guides/plugins/unofficial/vtex/configure-payment-conditions.en.md

 >
 > Note
 >
+> Rates and taxes must be configured on the platform, since Mercado Pago processes them according to the information provided by VTEX.
+Click [here](https://help.vtex.com/en/tutorial/creando-la-tasaimpuesto/) for more information.
+> <br>
+> <br>
 > If you have difficulties during your integration, check our [errors list](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/plugins/unofficial/vtex/common-errors), and our document about [VTEX logs](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/plugins/unofficial/vtex/logs).

 > LEFT_BUTTON_REQUIRED_EN